Thomas sets US PGA Championship clubhouse target

 England's Matthew Fitzpatrick was one of the few trending in the right direction on Friday, moving to three under par for the tournament before dropping his first shot of the day on his 13th hole.

-The 27-year-old, whose best major finish was joint seventh at the Masters in 2016, bounced back with a birdie on the seventh - his 16th - a
+The 27-year-old, whose best major finish was joint seventh at the Masters in 2016, bounced back with a birdie on the seventh - his 16th - and scrambled two pars to sign for a 69 and three-under total.

 Former world number one Dustin Johnson and current occupant Scottie Scheffler look certain to miss the cut after both slumped to six over par - Scheffler after inexplicably dropping two shots on his final hole.